cdmuir/website/content/authors/gtriplet/_index.md

 - Alumni
 ---

-Genevieve is pursuing an MS in the Toll lab at the University of South Carolina
+Genevieve is pursuing an MS in the Toll lab at the University of South Carolina.